lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 - The strategy itself defines the objective to apply on the input data.

 Lightly allows you to specify many different objectives at the same time.
 The algorithms tries to fulfil all objectives simultaneously.

+Lightly's data selection algorithms are supporting three types of input:

+- **Embeddings** (either automatically computed using our OSS framework or provided by your model)
+- (Optional)  :ref:`Model predictions <docker-datasource-predictions>` such as classifications, object detections or segmentations
+- (Optional) :ref:`Custom metadata <docker-datasource-metadata>` can be anything you can encode in a json file (from numbers to categorical strings)

+.. warning:: Using the selection config is a new feature and **selecting a
+             proportion of samples (e.g. 50%) is not supported at the moment**, but will be added soon.

 Prerequisites
 -------------